MileHacker Logo

 Grande Mosquée de Dakar

-• Context: An impressive and prominent mosque in the heart of Dakar, near the Plateau district.
+• Context: A striking and prominent mosque in the heart of Dakar, near the Plateau district.

 • Architecture: Its architecture, completed in 1964, inspiration from Moorish and West African styles, a tall minaret and magnificent design elements.

 • Visitor Information: Open to visitors outside of prayer times.
 Respectful and modest dress.
-Men and women cover shoulders and knees; women a head covering (often or you could result in your own scarf).
-Leave your shoes at the door the prayer hall.
+Men and women cover shoulders and knees; women a head covering (often or you can bring your own scarf).
+Remove your shoes before entering the prayer hall.

 • Observe the respectful atmosphere.
 This an active place of worship.